judasgutenberg/Disturbatron/README.md

 Audio is from a resistor-capacitor mid-pass filter attached to GPIO #13 (which can do PWM).
 Only one audio channel is needed.
 A0 on an ads1115 reads the voltage of the lead-acid battery.

+TODO: make a variant that works with LoRa, probably controlled by a special-purpose app similar to the website currently being used.